khushaligupta09/colour-economy/README.md

 ## Limitations

-- Apple (AAPL) classified as Ultimate Gray 2021 based on Space Gray product line — most borderline brand inclusion;      exclusion does not materially change findings
+- Apple (AAPL) was considered for Ultimate Gray 2021 via its Space Gray product line but excluded as this constitutes a product finish rather than a permanent brand identity colour.
+Inclusion does not materially change results (Apple CAR: -6.6%, close to sample mean).
-- Sample size (n=25) limits statistical power significantly
+- Sample size (n=24 Tier 1, n=4 Tier 2) limits statistical power significantly
 - No control for macro confounders — COVID, interest rate cycles, sector headwinds
 - Google Trends is an imperfect and unofficial proxy for cultural momentum
 - Activation tier too small for statistical inference (n=4)